serokell/blog-posts/typed-lambda-calculus/article.md

 #### Let-polymorphism

 HM makes one concession for the sake of type inference.
-It only allows so-called let-polymorphism instead of unconstrained parametric polymorphism.
+It only allows the so-called let-polymorphism instead of unconstrained parametric polymorphism.

 To explain what this means with an example: one would like to have polymorphic type inference for expressions like